-A while back I was asked to respond to a press release out of Richmond, California, detailing the experience of a Bay area woman asked to cover up while working out at a local Planet Fitness due to potential “gym intimidation”.
-Surprisingly enough, this request was actually in direct adherence to this chain’s highly publicized “no judgment” policy, which doesn’t allow members to wear certain clothes or even perform certain exercises.
+I recall once being asked to respond to a press release out of Richmond, California, detailing the experience of a Bay area woman asked to cover up while working out at a local Planet Fitness.
+Apparently the belly exposing sports bra she wore was ‘intimidating’ to other gym patrons.

-Many commercialized gyms have a large presence of highly fit, athletic, and able-bodied men and women which, in and of itself, can intimate others who are less fit.
-So much in fact that novice exercisers oftentimes feel the need to stay outside of big chain gyms until they make some sort of physical transformation.
-Once this happens, some people tend to become a bit more vain, building up the confidence to frequent the ‘big’ gym.
+Many large chain gyms have a strong presence of highly fit, athletic, able-bodied men and women which, in and of itself, might intimate others who are less fit.
+So much in fact that novice exercisers often feel the need to stay outside of these gyms—That is, until they make some sort of physical transformation.

 1. Try Before You Buy

-This is a step that was likely not taken in the Planet Fitness situation.
-With just a little research on the web you’ll quickly learn that this chain does not take lightly to any inkling of gym intimidation or even vanity.
+This is a step that was likely not taken in the Planet Fitness situation I described above.
+With just a little research on the web you’ll quickly learn that this chain doesn’t take lightly to any inkling of gym intimidation or even vanity.

-After doing so you may find that you don’t even want a gym membership.
+After doing so you may find that you don’t even want a commercial gym membership.

 2. Get Your New Member Orientation

 Regardless of which gym you choose, be sure to get your new member orientation.
 As a paying member of any gym, you are entitled to a “no obligation” orientation free of charge.
-During this time, you will more than likely be offered some sort of personal training package but it’s important to understand that you DO NOT have to purchase one in order to take advantage of this service.
+During this time, you will more than likely be offered some sort of personal training package.
+It’s important to understand that you DO NOT have to purchase a package to take advantage of this service.

-Again, it’s important that you understand this as most if not all of the big chain gyms are largely profit based established with the sole purpose of selling you a bunch of ‘value-add’ services that you don’t need.
+Most, if not all, large chain gyms are profit-based, established with the sole purpose of selling you a bunch of ‘value-add’ services you don’t need.
 Don’t fall for that.

 3. Be Steadfast and Stay Focused